codingjerk/ztd.blunders-web/README.md

 6. Installing dependencies for flask project.
     ```$ sudo pip install Flask```

-7. Install Python driver for MongoDB
-    ```$ sudo pip install pymongo```

-8. We need to install Python driver for PostgreSQL.
+7. We need to install Python driver for PostgreSQL.
     ```$ sudo yum install gcc python34u-devel libpqxx libpqxx-devel```
     Do following as root:
     ```$ export PATH=$PATH:/usr/pgsql-9.4/bin```
     ```$ pip3.4 install psycopg2```

-9. Install Python BCrypt library
+8. Install Python BCrypt library
     ```$ sudo yum install libffi-devel $ sudo pip3.4 install bcrypt```

-10. Install python-chess library
+9. Install python-chess library
     ```$ sudo pip3.4 install python-chess```

-11. Load games and blunders databases
+10. Load games and blunders databases
     We assume you have specially prepared collection of database, you will not find it here.
 We will publish it's schema when it will be stable.
 Ideally, you will use separate postgresql database instance.
     Now you have all the data to run the service.
-12. You can run server from repository's root directory
+11. You can run server from repository's root directory
     ```$ sudo python3.4 ./debug.py```
     If you want systemd script, we prepared one for you
     ```$ sudo cp misc/blunders.service /usr/lib/systemd/system/```
     Your repository location can be in different location than ours so you can edit this file to set it up.
-13. You can conect to the server on port 8089, as set in debug.py.
+12. You can conect to the server on port 8089, as set in debug.py.
 This configuration is for testing purposes only.

 ## Advanced - setup uWSGI+nginx service.
 1. We assume, that all the processed will run as local, non root account, so install user blunders without any permissions. /home/blunders will be it's home.